Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

 kodi : kodi adm ...
 ```

 Edit `/etc/security/limits.conf` and add before the end.
 Remember kodi is the username, not the application.
-This will allow your user to get the audio thread a bit more priority.
+This will allow your user to get the audio thread a bit more priority. **NOTE** Is this really needed?
+Move this step to an optional section?

 ```
 kodi             -       nice            -1